Learn How to Create a Learn-at-Lunch Program

 - Invite employees to submit ideas for work or life-related topics.

 - Encourage employees to consider leading these programs by offering their own skills.

 - Measure participant satisfaction with each session and refine the program as needed based on the feedback you receive.

 - Select a location that supports both training and eating.

-- Consider the needs of remote employees who might want to attend.
+- Consider the needs of remote employees who may want to attend.
 Offer optional video or audio conferencing support, and if you include a free lunch for local employees, extend a voucher or offer limited reimbursement for those who work away from the office.

 - Record and make the sessions available for those who are unable to attend.

 - Be sensitive to the reality that many employees appreciate their lunch period as an opportunity to decompress.
 Strike a balance between your eagerness to schedule these events and the needs of your employees for time away from their daily jobs.